Welcome to All3DP´s SketchUp 3D Printing Tutorial for Beginners. Learn how to make your first 3D model for 3D printing.

 We are finally nearing the end of our tutorial.
 After installing the extensions, exporting the model to STL will be a walk in the park.
 Before you can export an object to STL, you should first make the object solid.
 You can convert the object to a group or a component.
 For this part we will use the cube model in the middle.

 1. First select the component on the middle.

 2. Go to File > Export to STL

 3. You will then see the STL Export Options window.
 Check the Export selected geometry only option.

 4. Select Meters for the Export unit since we are using meters on our model

 5. Use Binary for the File format, for a smaller file size.

 6. Click on Export and save your file to a desired location.

-License: The text of "SketchUp Tutorial for 3D Printing Beginners" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "SketchUp for 3D Printing: A Tutorial for Beginners" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP